section-engineering-education/engineering-education/content/articles/Integrating-YouTube-videos-into-a-Django-app/index.md

 ### Futher reading

-For more, you can check out the [documentation](https://django-embed-video.readthedocs.io/en/latest/)
+For more, you can check out the [documentation](https://django-embed-video.readthedocs.io/en/latest/) for django embed video.
 ### Conclusion

-In this tutorial you have :
+In this tutorial you have done the following:

 1. Created a simple Django app that can render YouTube videos.
 2. Created a frontend that supports embedded youtube videos.